jewels86/Tourmaline/README.md

 A tunable, all-in-one directory enumeration toolkit.
 ## Overview
 **Tourmaline** is a command line tool for web penetration testing.
-Tourmaline can be used to both find directories and identify a site's CMS.
+Tourmaline can be used to find directories, identify a site's CMS, and scrape websites for both files and data.
 ## Commands
 ### Global Flags
 - `-t|--threads <THREADS>`: The number of threads to use (defaults to `12`)